heyseppy/qType/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project & Motivation

-Behaving very similarly to platforms such as Google Docs & Microsoft Word (Online), qType provides the base functionality for making and developing real-time data synchronisation over the net.
+Behaving very similarly to platforms such as Google Docs, qType provides the base functionality for making and developing real-time data synchronisation over the net.

 Functions:
 * Generate qType pages with a simple title